Who Is This Credit Card Best For?

 - No annual fee: You won’t pay any fees to keep this card from year-to-year.
 As long as it doesn’t tempt you into debt, keeping it open indefinitely can help increase your credit score.

-- Accepts applicants with fair credit: You only need average credit to be approved for this card.
-While FICO does not have a definition for “average” credit, it defines “fair” credit as a score between 580 and 669.
+- Accepts applicants with fair credit: You only need fair credit to be approved for this card.
+It says so right on the CapitalOne website.
+Experian defines “fair” credit as a score between 580 and 669.

 - Quick access to a higher credit limit: Cardholders will automatically be considered for a credit limit in as little as six months.
 Making on-time payments and raising your credit limit may also help your credit score, as long as you keep your balance low.

 - High interest rate: This card has a high interest rate if you carry a balance from month-to-month.
 This might provide enough motivation for you to pay off your balance each month, but if it doesn’t, you could end up paying a lot of money in interest.

 - No rewards, sign-up bonus, or introductory APR: Many other cards offer these features, but not this one.
 Instead, if you’re interested in a rewards card or one with an intro deal, use the Capital One Platinum to build up your credit, so you’re more likely to be approved for one of those other cards later.

 The biggest reason to get this card is if you’re still working to build your credit, so that you can qualify for a better credit card or better loan terms later on.
 The Platinum Mastercard from Capital One can help you do this, as long as you use the card responsibly.

 Capital One Platinum’s Excellent Perks

 The Capital One Platinum card isn’t meant to be a travel card packed with perks.
-However, it does offer one exceptional benefit we think is worth mentioning:
+However, it does offer one great perk we think is worth mentioning: